-The Hood closed for the expansion project in March 2016, and groundbreaking took place the following July.
-Construction will conclude in June 2018, followed by an acclimatization period and the reinstallation of the collection.
-While it was closed, the museum occupied a temporary exhibition space on Hanover's Main Street-Hood Downtown-and hosted exhibitions of work by such contemporary artists as Kader Attia, Julie Blackmon, and Toyin Ojih Odutola.
-Hood Downtown will close in September 2018 in anticipation of the 2019 opening of the expanded building.
+The Hood closed for the expansion project in March 2016, and groundbreaking took place in July 2017.
+Interior construction has concluded and an acclimatization period is underway.
+The museum occupied a temporary exhibition space on Hanover's Main Street-Hood Downtown-and hosted exhibitions of work by such contemporary artists as Kader Attia, Julie Blackmon, and Toyin Ojih Odutola from September 2016 until September 2018.

-SOCIAL MEDIA:

-Join the conversation by following @hoodmuseum and using the hashtags #HoodMuseum #HMAExpansion and #ArtsatDartmouth information.
+SOCIAL MEDIA: Join the conversation by following @hoodmuseum and using the hashtags #HoodMuseum #HMAExpansion and #ArtsatDartmouth